Mathématique: Chapter 3

 Dear Dr. Perry,

-No I don’t believe I can explain it to you.
-It won’t happen again.
+No, I don’t believe I can explain it to you.
+Terribly sorry; it won’t happen again.

-He rested his chin on his closed fist, trying to decide if a zero-knowledge protocol was what the Ancients had in mind when it came to a quantum cypher, or if it was just a particularly brilliant idea of his own that would end up going precisely nowhere.
-Yes well.
-ZKP or no ZKP, what he really needed was to create a code that would allow for a theoretical demonstration of the capacity to unlock while still preserving—
+He rested his chin on his closed fist and tried to decide if a zero-knowledge protocol was what the Ancients had in mind when it came to a quantum cypher, or if it was merely a particularly brilliant idea that’d end up going precisely nowhere.
+ZKP or no ZKP, what he needed was to create a code that would allow for a theoretical demonstration of the capacity to unlock while preserving—

 Someone knocked on his door.

-—while still preserving the quantum state of the crystalline array rather than ruining it with something so gauche as observation.
-This would not only demonstrate the capacity to unlock, but also an understanding of the nature of quantum phenomenology, which—
+—while preserving the quantum state of the crystalline array rather than ruining it with something so gauche as observation.
+This would demonstrate an understanding of the nature of quantum phenomenology, which—

 “Rush,” Young called.

-He got to his feet, crossed the room and flung open the door.
+He got to his feet, crossed the room, and practically tore the thing off its hinges.
+“What.”

 Rush glared at him.